dtsn/jungleskipper/_posts/2017-09-20-disneyland-paris.markdown

 Discoveryland includes Space Mountain (now Hyperspace Mountain), a beautiful Orbitron, Autopia, and a Nautilus.
 It also includes some Star Wars crap which doesn’t fit in - I'm looking at you Star Tours.

-## Fastpasses
+## Fastpasses <a name="fastpasses"></a>

-For anyone who hasn't visited a Disney park before a Fastpass is a ticket which allows you to skip the main queue line.
-In Disneyland Paris the system works as in other smaller Disney parks: there are kiosks located next to the main entrance of a ride where you can enter your park ticket and recieve a paper slip with a time range of 30 minutes for reentry.
-Just above the kiosks there are two clocks above them which tell the current time of the Fastpasses.
+For anyone who hasn't visited a Disney park before a Fastpass is a ticket which allows you to skip the main queue line and use a second quicker queue line.
+The ticket allows you to 'virtually queue' while you do other activites and allows you to return at a specified time where you queue from 5-15mins.

+In Disneyland Paris the system works as in other smaller Disney parks: there are kiosks located next to the main entrance of the ride.
+You enter your park ticket and recieve a paper slip with a  30 minute time range for entry.
+Just above the kiosks there are two clocks above them which tell the current time of the current Fastpasses which are being issued.

-You can only recieve one Fastpass, per ticket, at a time.
-Once that Fastpass has expired, or used you can recieve another.
+You can only recieve one Fastpass per park ticket at a time.
+Once that Fastpass has expired, or used, you can go and get another.
 My tip is to aim for the rides which tend to have the longest queues.
 In Disneyland Park this is Peter Pan's Flight and Ratatouille in Walt Disney Studios.
+Not all rides have Fastpasses as of writing these are the rides:

+**Disneyland Park:**
+* Peter Pan’s Flight
+* Hyperspace Mountain
+* Indiana Jones et le Temple du Peril
+* Big Thunder Mountain
+* Buzz Lightyear Space Ranger Spin
+* Star Wars “Star Tours”

+**Walt Disney Studios**
+* Ratatouille
+* Rock n’ Roller Coaster
+* Twilight Zone Tower of Terror
+* Flying Carpets Over Agrabah

+*Fastpasses are also currently being tested at <a href="https://twitter.com/ED92live/status/898155126539657216?ref_src=twsrc%5Etfw&ref_url=https%3A%2F%2Fwww.traveltothemagic.net%2Ffastpass-tested-phantom-manor%2F" target="_blank">Phantom Manor</a>.*

-## Parades
+## Parades <a name="parades"></a>

 Disney parks always do parades very well and Disneyland Paris is no exception.
 There is currently only a single parade, which takes place in the evening - please check the times guide for exact times.

 <div class="top-tip">Top Tip: There are two pieces of paper to make sure you pick up as you enter the park.
 The park map and the park times guide.
-They are available in most languages underneath the train station.</div>
+They are available in most languages and are available underneath the Main Street train station as you enter the park.</div>

 Disney Stars on Parade is designed specifically for the 25th Anniversary.
 The parade is roughly 15 minutes long with spectacular floats and a fire breathing Maleficent dragon.

+**VIDEO**

-## Illuminations
+## Illuminations <a name="illuminations"></a>

 Illuminations is a 15 minute show typically at park closing time.
 The show is a set of themes from Disney classics and newer Disney movies all set in time to music and fireworks.
-I think the show is fantastic and not one to miss, however, I don’t think it’s up to the same standard as the any of the shows in Walt Disney World.
+I think the show is fantastic and not one to miss.

-You can see a brief extract in my video below:

-[insert video]
+**VIDEO**

-## Extra Magic Hours
+## Extra Magic Hours <a name="extra-magic-hours"></a>

 Extra Magic Hours are additional hours at the parks for Disney Hotel Guests.
 It’s a great time to visit the parks and ride a few rides before the rest of the crowds come.
 A fantastic added bonus for those staying onsite.